orzut/fetch-rewards/README.md

 * [Setup](#setup)

 ## General info
-This project allows a user create an account providing following information:
+This tool allows a user to create an account by requiring to provide the following information:
 * Full name
 * E-mail
 * Password